phoenixframework/phoenix/docs/ecto.md

  data: #HelloPhoenix.User<>, valid?: false>
 ```

-Once we have a changeset, we can ask it if it is valid.
+Once we have a changeset, we can check it if it is valid.

 ```console
 iex> changeset.valid?